ZicoDiegoRR/stable-diffusion-xl-colab-ui/UI/README.md

-# UI Folder – Stable Diffusion XL Notebook Interface
+# UI Folder – Stable Diffusion XL Colab UI User Interface

-This folder contains all the UI components and logic used in the **Stable Diffusion XL Colab Notebook**.
+This folder contains all the UI components and logic used in this **Stable Diffusion XL Colab UI** repository.
 Each file is modular, handling a specific part of the interface or parameter system.
 Below is a breakdown of what each file does.

 ---